Not all providers give you this option so you would need to check first with your policy and the product disclosure statement (PDS).

-But insurance policies often come with extra options and questions you’ll need to answer so the policy can be tailored to your needs and preferences.
+Insurance policies often come with extra options and questions you’ll need to answer so the policy can be tailored to your needs and preferences.

-- Total and permanent disability
+- total and permanent disability (TPD)

-- Pre-specified injury (pre-specified meaning named on the policy as an injury you’re covered for)
+- pre-specified injury (pre-specified meaning named on the policy as an injury you’re covered for)

 Which income protection insurers offer lump sum payouts?